 6. Bayfield, Wisconsin

-Bayfield, Wisconsin, is a gateway to Apostle Islands National Lakeshore.
+Set on the western coast of Lake Superior, Bayfield is the gateway to the Apostle Islands National Lakeshore.

 From here you can explore the sea caves and honeycomb-like hollows of Devils and Sand Islands and dive to the wreckage of century-old shipwrecks.

 Summertime brings live music and comedy to Bayfield’s Big Top Chautauqua, nicknamed the “Carnegie Hall of Tent Shows.”

 The town’s entire population would barely fill half the seats under the blue tents that have hosted names like Emmylou Harris, Chris Isaak and Paula Poundstone.

 The locally caught seafood and beautiful lake views at Wild Rice Restaurant (84860 Old San Road) will satisfy cravings inspired by a glimpse at Lake Superior’s commercial fishing history at the Bayfield Maritime Museum.